QubesOS/qubes-doc/user/how-to-guides/how-to-edit-a-policy.rst

 2. Under :guilabel:`Custom policy`, select :guilabel:`Add`

-3. Change the dropdown items to get this: ":guilabel:`untrusted` will :guilabel:`never` be allowed to paste into the clipboard of :guilabel:`vault`"
+3. Change the drop-down items to get this: ":guilabel:`untrusted` will :guilabel:`never` be allowed to paste into the clipboard of :guilabel:`vault`"

    .. note:: if there is any inconsistency, a pop-up will warn you about that